What is PALs?

 How can I become a PAL?

 The application process for new PALs begins during spring semester as you begin your class selection for the following school year.
 Students fill out an application and get a letter of recommendation from a teacher or counselor.
 Applications will be pre-screened and then interviews will be held in May.
-The students selected at that time will be notified of their acceptance and will need to confirm with their counselor to be add this class to their schedule for period 2 BOTH Fall and Spring of the following academic year.
-Students who become PALs can not only benefit from acquiring listening skills and techniques; they also get the opportunity to engage in meaningful conversations, which contributes to their own personal growth and development.
-If you would like more information about the program, application process, or training, contact John Unwin, PALs Coordinator, firstname.lastname@example.org
+The students selected at that time will be notified of their acceptance and will need to confirm with their counselor to add this class to their schedule for period 2 BOTH Fall and Spring of the following academic year.
+Students who become PALs can not only benefit from acquiring listening skills and techniques, but they also get the opportunity to engage in meaningful conversations, which contributes to their own personal growth and development.
+If you would like more information about the program, application process, or training, contact John Unwin, PALs Coordinator at firstname.lastname@example.org.